Vanishborn/intronomicon-db/README.md

 ## Dependencies

-The `requests` package for Python is used to work with the E-Utilities, handling returned XML infoamation from eSearch URLs.
+The `requests` package for Python is used to work with the NCBI E-Utilities, handling returned XML information from eSearch URLs.

 ## Installation